Guapimirim

-Guapimirim (/pt/, from Tupi 'little spring', guapi 'spring', mirim 'little'), is municipality in the Brazilian state of Rio de Janeiro around 50 km (31 miles) from its state capital, the city of Rio de Janeiro.
+Guapimirim (/pt/, from Tupi 'little spring', guapi 'spring', mirim 'little') is a municipality in the Brazilian state of Rio de Janeiro around 50 km (31 miles) from its state capital, the city of Rio de Janeiro.
 Its in a region known as Baixada Fluminense and the Greater Rio de Janeiro metropolitan area.

 The municipality is in the Serra dos Órgãos mountain range where its most famous tourist attraction, the Dedo de Deus, is located.
 70% of its area is under environmental protection, most notably the Serra dos Órgãos National Park.

 Geography

 The population of Guapimirim was 61,388 in 2020, and its area is 361 sqkm.

 Conservation

 The municipality contains part of the Central Rio de Janeiro Atlantic Forest Mosaic, created in 2006.

 It held 24% of the 4920 ha Paraíso Ecological Station, created in 1987 and now integrated into the Três Picos State Park.

 It contains 4% of the 46350 ha Três Picos State Park, created in 2002.

 It contains part of the 19508 ha Bacia do Rio Macacu Environmental Protection Area, created in 2002.

 The municipality contains the 15582 ha Guapi-Guapiaçú Environmental Protection Area, created in 2004.

 It contains 42% of the 1936 ha Guanabara Ecological Station, created in 2006.